 For some people, social anxiety comes in the form of discomfort or awkwardness in social, intimate, workplace, or family situations.

-Other people who are struggling with social anxiety who worry excessively about pleasing their peers or about what others think, even to the tune of your own detriment and needs.
+Or if you are like some others, struggling with social anxiety means living every day with excessive worry about pleasing their peers or about what others think, even if it is to the detriment of your own needs.

-These are not just social concerns, it is a misfunctioning of the brain’s alarm system and the signals that it is sending your body in the face of “danger”, even when there is none.
+These are not just social concerns, in biological terms, it is a “misfunctioning” of the brain’s alarm system and the signals that it is sending your body in the face of “danger”, even when there is no real danger there.

-There’s one very important first thing to understand about unhealthy anxiety.
-It LOVES to seep into other parts of your life and make you avoidant.
+There’s one very important thing to understand about unhealthy or unmanaged anxiety- it LOVES to make you “avoid” and very easily seeps into other parts of your life.

 Let’s be clear – keeping your distance is not the only strategy that we use to cope with anxiety and depression.
 Avoidance wears many hats and understandably, people tend to use the hat that provides the quickest relief.

-Many people avoid by telling themselves that something is not happening.
-This is called denial.
+Many people avoid by telling themselves that something is not happening, a way of coping referred to as denial.
 People experiencing denial may then find themselves focusing on trying to control things that are actually beyond their control.